CosimoQuiche/tc-media-archive/games/so/characters/Mary_Fulton.md

 ## <a id="Personality"></a>Personality

-Mary has a very likable personality, though she professes that she sometimes talked too much.
+Mary has a very likable personality, though she professes that she sometimes talks too much.
 She also enjoys teasing her colleagues during the games, revealing a more laid back aspect to her personality.
 She is, however, not afraid of taking charge of a situation, and demands only the best from her fellow doctors.
 Despite this, she offers unparalleled support in the operating theatre, as shown by her support of Derek Stiles during his [loss of faith in his skills](../../utk2/episodes/Chapter_4.md) as a surgeon.